aa1024/datetimeQ/README.md

 * excel formatting

 Currently it supports the excel way of formatting the dates.
-The following taken has been taken from [excel format](https://support.office.com/en-us/article/format-a-date-the-way-you-want-8e10019e-d5d8-47a1-ba95-db95123d273e)
+The following table taken has been taken from [excel format](https://support.office.com/en-us/article/format-a-date-the-way-you-want-8e10019e-d5d8-47a1-ba95-db95123d273e)

 Please check out the [wiki page](https://github.com/aa1024/datetimeQ/wiki/) for supported functions and examples.